UEABIO/data-sci-v1/docs/appendix-a-installing-r.md

 ## Chromebooks

-Please note that you cannot currently install R on a Chromebook, please use the R Server.
+Please note that you cannot currently install R on a Chromebook, please use the R StudioCloud.
 ## RStudio Settings

 There are a few settings you should fix immediately after updating RStudio.
 Go to **`Global Options...`** under the **`Tools`** menu (&#8984;,), and in the General tab, uncheck the box that says **`Restore .RData into workspace at startup`**.
 If you keep things around in your workspace, things will get messy, and unexpected things will happen.
 You should always start with a clear workspace.
 This also means that you never want to save your workspace when you exit, so set this to **`Never`**.
 The only thing you want to save are your scripts.